vatula/arcan/src/tools/netproxy/README.md

 This tool is the development sandbox for the arcan-net bridge used to link single clients over a network.

 DISCLAIMER: This is in an early stage and absolutely not production ready now or anytime soon.
 Treat it like a sample of what is to come during the 0.6- series of releases - the real version will depend on the rendering protocol that will be derived from a packing format of the lua API, the serialization format used in TUI and A/V encoding formats to be decided (likely h264-lowlatency for game content, HEVC for bufferable media, zstd for uncompressed blob transfers, Open3DGC for 3dvobj data etc).

-There are two modes to building this tool, a 'simple' (arcan-netpipe) and the real (arcan-net).
+There are two modes to building this tool, a 'simple' (arcan-netpipe) and the "real" but defunct (arcan-net).

 Arcan-netpipe uses some unspecified channel for transmission, e.g. piping via SSH and so on.
 As such, is has rather low performance and the communication is entirely unprotected.
 It is valuable for testing, development and debugging/fault-injection - and for quick and dirty low- bandwidth bridging.
 It can also only bridge a single client per instance.

+Arcan-net is just stubs/defunct experiments at the moment, the intention is to build on UDT as a low-latency UDP based transport but will not be given any consideration until netpipe is fully working as the a12- state machine manager need to be really robust before going further.

 # Use

-Arcan netpipe version (testing example):
+Arcan netpipe version (testing example, act as a MiM proxy):

-     mkfifo fifo
-     cat fifo | arcan-netpipe -c test | arcan-netpipe -s > fifo ARCAN_CONNPATH=test afsrv_terminal

-On the host local to the arcan instance where the client should originate from, run arcan-net in listening mode like this:

-    ./arcan-net -s authk.file dst-server dst-port

-On the host where arcan is running as a display server, where the client destination is, run arcan-net in server-mode like this:

-    ./arcan-net -c authk.file local-port

-This requires a pre-existing ARCAN\_CONNPATH to the local connection point that connections should be bridged over.
+    ./arcan-netpipe -t &
+     ARCAN_CONNPATH=test afsrv_terminal

 # Todo

-This subproject will stretch until the end of the 0.6 series topic, with some sharing likely to be done with the afsrv\_net (i.e. the underlying protocol, a12, used along with some service discovery feature and better scripting API integration).
+This subproject will stretch until the end of the 0.6 series topic, with some sharing likely to be done with the afsrv\_net (i.e. the underlying protocol, and state machine, a12, used along with some service discovery feature and better scripting API integration).

 Milestone 1 - basic features (0.5.x)

-- [ ] Basic API
+- [x] Basic API
-- [ ] Control
+- [x] Control
+- [x] Netpipe working
-- [ ] Uncompressed Video / Video delta
+- [x] Uncompressed Video / Video delta
 - [ ] Uncompressed Audio / Audio delta
+- [ ] Compressed Video
 - [ ] Raw binary descriptor transfers
-- [ ] Netpipe working
+- [ ] Subsegments

 Milestone 2 - closer to useful (0.6.x)

-- [ ] basic h264 lowlatency
+- [ ] Better / source specific compression
 - [ ] TUI- text channel
-- [ ] subchannel multiplexing
+- [ ] Data multiplexing
+- [ ] Progressive encoding
+- [ ] Accelerated encoding of gpu-handles
+- [ ] Traffic monitoring tools
 - [ ] UDT based carrier (full- proxy client)
-- [ ] dealing with zero-copy buffer handles

 Milestone 3 - big stretch (0.6.x)

 - [ ] curve25519 key exchange
-- [ ] stream-ciper
-- [ ] rekeying
+- [ ] Stream-ciper
 - [ ] 'ALT' arcan-lwa interfacing
-- [ ] HEVC
 - [ ] ZSTD
 - [ ] Open3DGC
-- [ ] congestion control / dynamic encoding parameters
+- [ ] Congestion control / dynamic encoding parameters
+- [ ] Side-channel Resilience
+- [ ] Local discovery Mechanism
+- [ ] Merge into arcan-net

 # Security/Safety